nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 ![](/images/fightstick_23_bottom.jpg)

-As I was excited to finish the putting the top panel together, I hit a wall: because I couldn't possible drill perfectly perpendicular screw holes, they could not property attach:
+As I was excited to finish the putting the top panel together, I hit a wall: because I couldn't possibly drill perfectly perpendicular screw holes, they could not property attach:

 ![](/images/fightstick_25_loose_screw.jpg)